startaglia/get_next_line/README.md

 Obviously you will need more than one test file.</br>

-This is an example main for run and compile the bonus part:
+This is an example main to attached on get_next_line_bonus.c for run and compile the bonus part:
 ```
 int	main(void)
 {